Mordecai31/Beginnersproject/readme.md

 2) Employer is expected to receive a specific amount of money per hour

-3) Employers are also allow receiving bonus when they work for a certain hours
+3) Employers are also allowed to received bonus when they work for a certain hours
 ### The problem
 ***